-With UniStack stacking, up to eight Extreme Networks' Summit 400 series switches appear as a single network element managed through a single IP address, with the stack representing a single managed object inside an enterprise management tool such as EPICenter® management suite from Extreme Networks.
+With UniStack stacking, up to eight Extreme Networks' Summit switches, including the Summit 400 and Summit 200 families and the Summit 300-24, appear as a single network element managed through a single IP address, with the stack representing a single managed object inside an enterprise management tool such as EPICenter® management suite from Extreme Networks.
 Having a single IP address for configuration, changes and upgrades yields dividends in saved time.